aurotripathy/understand-volumetric-convolutions/README.md

-The code in intended to demystify volumentric convolutions, a core operation in today's convolutional neural nets (CNNs), where we have a 3D volume for the input (a spatial @D plane times the feature map count) and a 3D volume for the output (similarly, a spatial 2D plane times the feature map count)
+The code in intended to demystify volumentric convolutions, a core operation in today's convolutional neural nets (CNNs), where we have a 3D volume for the input (a spatial 2D plane times the feature map count) and a 3D volume for the output (similarly, a spatial 2D plane times the feature map count).
+The kernels (aka, weights) are also 3D.

 Note, the size of the feature maps in the input and the output can be different depending upon your network architecture.